dwp/kafka-to-hbase/README.md

 * Sample kafka message: [business-message-sample.json](docs/business-message-sample.json)
 * Sample unencrypted message payload from `dbObject`: [business-message-sample-unencrypted-payload.json](docs/business-message-sample-unencrypted-payload.json)
   * Note that k2hb does not decrypt this, it is for reference only
+  * Note that the payloads of each collection differ wildly.

 ### UC Equality Data Schema